groue/GRMustache/README.md

 You have to explicitely ask for the Mustache spec compatibility in order to use dotted names.
 See "Rendering methods" above.

-Lambdas
+Helpers
 -------

-Mustache lambdas allow you to execute custom code when rendering a mustache section such as:
+Mustache helpers, also known as lambdas, allow you to execute custom code when rendering a mustache section such as:

 	{{#name}}...{{/name}}

-GRMustache provides you with two ways in order to define your lambdas.
-The first one requires some selectors to be implemented, the second uses Objective-C blocks.
+For the purpose of demonstration, we'll implement a helper that translates, via `NSLocalizedString`, the content of the section: one will expect `{{#localize}}Delete{{/localize}}` to output `Effacer` when the locale is French.

-For the purpose of demonstration, we'll implement a lambda that translates, via `NSLocalizedString`, the content of the section: one will expect `{{#localize}}Delete{{/localize}}` to output `Effacer` when the locale is French.
+We'll see three techniques for implementing the behavior.

-### Implementing lambdas with methods
+### Implementing helpers with specific selectors

 If the context used for mustache rendering implements the `localizeSection:withContext:` selector (generally, a method whose name is the name of the section, to which you append `Section:withContext:`), then this method will be called when rendering the section.